LeDragoX/LeDragoX/.github/SPONSORS.md

-**If you like my projects, you can support me through here.
+**If you like any of my projects, you can support me through here.
 I generally like making scripts that automatizes challenging stuff.**

 ## 😉 About Me